peteanderson80/Matterport3DSimulator/README.md

 make
 cd ../
 ```
 To build html docs for C++ classes in the `doxygen` directory, run this command and navigate to `doxygen/html/index.html`:
 ```
 doxygen
 ```

 ### Demo
 Python demo:
 ```
 python src/driver/driver.py
 ```
 C++ demo:
 ```
 build/mattersim_main
 ```

 ### Running Tests
 ```
 build/tests
 ```

-Or if you haven't downloaded and linked the dataset yet:
+Or, if you haven't installed the Matterport3D dataset, you will need to skip the rendering tests:
 ```
 build/tests exclude:[Rendering]
 ```
 Refer to the [Catch](https://github.com/philsquared/Catch) documentation for additional usage and configuration options.